captam3rica/reference-list/README.md

 - [InstallApplications](https://github.com/erikng/installapplications):
     dynamically download packages for use with `InstallApplication`
 - [Recipe Robot](https://github.com/homebysix/recipe-robot) - Recipe Robot is the easiest way to create new AutoPkg recipes for simple Mac apps.
 - [vfuse](https://github.com/chilcote/vfuse) - Takes a never-booted DMG and converts it to a VMware Fusion VM.
+- [xmlAutomator](https://github.com/moofit/xmlAutomator) - Tool set created by MoofIT for manipulating `.plist` and `.mobileconfig` files.
+I mainly use it to unsign `.mobileconfig` files.

 <a name="macos_sites"></a>